ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/refinfra-debug/debugging-scp-2.md

 ## Debugging SCP
 {{% notice %}}
-At the time of writing this guide, SCP firmware debug uses the `-Og` argument.
+SCP firmware debug uses the `-Og` argument.
 This optimizes some variables that make debugging difficult.
 To replace `-Og` with `-O0`, do the following:

 * Navigate to `rd-infra/scp/cmake/Toolchain`.
 * Modify the appropriate `<compiler>-Baremetal.cmake` file for your toolchain.